 Join your local library – they might not have as many relevant resources, but they can order books for you from all the other libraries within the county.
 Second-hand books can also be found incredibly cheaply online on sites like eBay or Amazon Marketplace.
 Ebooks can also be cheaper, sometimes.
 If you’re in a writing group, pool some money together to create a shared library.
 Keep in touch with your local library, book stores, university and art centre to get information on up-and-coming literary events open to the public.
 If you have a writing group, get in touch with local authors and industry professionals and ask whether they would guest speak at your workshop – offer to pay for expenses and whatever fee your group can afford.

 BENEFIT #5: Teaching

 Some MAs offer the opportunity to teach undergraduate classes.
 This experience could be invaluable to those wishing to become creative writing teachers or tutors in the future.
-Realistically, most writers don’t earn a living from their writing alone and teaching is one of the main incomes for working writers, so having access to this kind of experience is extremely useful.
+Realistically, most writers don’t earn a living from their writing alone and teaching is one of the main sources of income for working writers, so having access to this kind of experience is extremely useful.

-All of these things work together to improve your writing craft and knowledge.
+All these things work together to improve your writing craft and knowledge.
 A creative writing MA is not for everyone and they are extremely expensive.
-However, the creative writing MA wraps up all these experiences in a tidy package for you, one that is much easier to follow through with since you put yourself in the hands of the system, and it might be that you are the kind of writer who will benefit from such an environment.
+However, the creative writing MA wraps up all these experiences in a tidy package for you, one that’s much easier to follow through with since you put yourself in the hands of the system, and it might be that you’re the kind of writer who would benefit from such an environment.
 However, if you want a more flexible development scheme with similar benefits to an MA, these alternatives are a good place to start.